socialresearchcentre/testdat/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

-* New submission - this is a resubmission with \value tag added to docs for all exported functions that were missing it.
+## Notes

+* In addition to new features, this submission fixes a failing test on CRAN due to updates to a dependent package.